 Camden is a very small city located in the state of Tennessee.
 With a population of 3,575 people and three constituent neighborhoods, Camden is the 158th largest community in Tennessee.

-Camden is a blue-collar town, with 37.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Unlike some cities, Camden isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Camden are a mix of both white- and blue-collar jobs.
 Overall, Camden is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Camden who work in food service (13.60%), sales jobs (10.48%), and office and administrative support (9.52%).
+There are especially a lot of people living in Camden who work in office and administrative support (12.95%), food service (11.24%), and sales jobs (9.54%).

 The people who call Camden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camden residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Camden include English, German, Italian, and Dutch.